Events from Sep 83 to Feb 84

-All the Daleks were painted to match the battleship grey of Dalek One-7 (except for the upper collar and mesh which remained dark), and their newly-refurbished eyestalks had a diminished number of disc along the length.
-These were arranged in order of size.
+All the Daleks were painted to match the battleship grey of Dalek One-7 (except for the upper collar and mesh which remained dark), and their newly-refurbished eyestalks featured a new disc layout which were now arranged in order of size with the large disc at the rear and small at the front.
+Interestingly, this new disc arrangement had stemmed from a new arrangement given to Dalek Six-ex when it was refurbished for the Tussauds exhibition and was unique at that time.
 At this stage the lights of Dalek v-5 were red and orange and the lights of Dalek Six-ex were red.

 Location filming for the story was covered over the two days of 11th and 12th of September 1983.
 The area chosen was the distinctive warehouses of Butlers Wharf in the Bermondsy area of London.
 This was very close to Tower Bridge which was visible in the Tardis landing area.

 No working Dalek props were needed on location, although one FX prop was required.
 This was set to explode upon impact when pushed from the upper doors of the warehouse.